-Estimated time to perform these tasks: about 10 minutes.
+Estimated time to perform these tasks: under 10 minutes.

 Create a folder and subfolder on a server all your users can access.
 Typically that would be your domain server, but it doesn't need to be.